-In phase two of this analysis, specific building performance factors were explored that might introduce expected variability into the modeled results in phase one.
+In Phase Two of this analysis, specific building performance factors were explored that might introduce expected variability into the modeled results described above.
 In particular, building characteristics driven by occupancy and operation, rather than by code requirements, were targeted to better understand performance variability between models and measured data.